Empagliflozin/linagliptin/metformin (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding.
-If you had problems ovulating or have irregular periods, this medicine may cause you to ovulate, which could lead to pregnancy if you are sexually active.
-Also, you should not use this medicine during the last 6 months of pregnancy.
-Talk to your doctor about effective birth control while you are using this medicine.
+- Tell your doctor if you are pregnant, or planning to become pregnant.
+It is not safe to take this medicine during the second and third trimester of pregnancy.
+It could harm an unborn baby.
+If you have problems ovulating or have irregular periods, this medicine may cause you to ovulate, which could lead to pregnancy if you are sexually active.

 - This medicine may cause the following problems: